When it comes to driving referral traffic to your website, there are several major sources to consider making the most use of.

 Call to actions create engagement, so make sure you’re using them.

 I know that from a viewer’s perspective, annotations can be really annoying at times right?
 Especially if there’s hundreds of them that pop-up at any one time.

 You don’t need hundreds of annotations, they destroy user experience.

 If you’re going to add an annotation, make sure it’s some type of call-to-action.
 For instance, asking folks to subscribe to your channel at the end of the video is quite a normal thing to do.
 Like the one shown below.

-Tip #4: Use custom links to create a highly visible, additional ‘subscribe to channel’ link
+Tip #5: Use custom links to create a highly visible ‘subscribe to channel’ link

 You already have a subscribe button placed in your YouTube channel for the public to see.
-But what I like to do to increase the chances of getting viewers to hit that subscribe link, is do add my custom link.
+What I like to do in addition to increase the chances of getting viewers to hit that subscribe link, is do add my custom link.